gaehlerm/SoftwareEngineering/README.md

 ## Things to write

+- If you have some suggestions for improvement, wirte them inside a `//...//` comment.
+This is easier to find than a few characters changed in a long line in git.
 - If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 - What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"? (chapter Architecture)
 - What is mocking and stubs? (chapter Testing)